ledimestari/SystemMonitorLCD/README.md

   - **Rainbow Mode**: Cycle through a rainbow effect with the command `led/rainbow`.
   - **Gradient**: Create a gradient from green to red based on a percentage value from 0 to 100 using `led<percentage>/gradient`.

+  By default the led light goes from green to red, based on cpu usage.
+Updates every time the screen updates.

   **Example**:
   Set the led light to blink as red
   ```bash